 => easier to just set an alarm to 15mins before ideal bed time and know that I’m setting myself up to dominate tomorrow.

 The time directly before sleep is for all things POSITIVE.
 Goals.
 Affirmations.
 Gratitude’s.
-Visualizing the perfect day tomorrow… I’m protective of my unconscious mind and I don’t want to leave it to dwell on what’s happening on the news, on reality T.V. or even on the day to day running of my business.
+Visualising the perfect day tomorrow… I’m protective of my unconscious mind and I don’t want to leave it to dwell on what’s happening on the news, on reality T.V. or even on the day to day running of my business.

 => your unconscious mind Loves questions.
 If you ask it a question it will go hunting for evidence and won’t stop till it gets it!
 So, best to drift off thinking “HOW CAN I be even more focused on living my ideal healthy, grateful, successful day tomorrow?”

 In our instant gratification society it’s all too frequently about the Now.
 I’m absolutely all for being in the moment – for Focus – however at the same time I’m learning that today we plant the seeds for tomorrow’s success.

 …and that brings me to my last point, on daily GOAL SETTING.

 I’ve previously fallen into the habit of setting completely unachievable daily goals-tasks-lists of things to do.